zandersantos/PythonTroubleshootingEventHandleIntro/README.md

 Troubleshooting Modifications made were:

 On line 95, changed the variable from transaction_counter to transaction_count because transaction_count was the variable being used to count transactions

+## Code Modification:
+Troubleshooting Modifications made were:

+On line 70, changed it so that the total transaction amount would subtract a withdrawal transaction instead of adding it to the total